 Improvisation is an act of spontaneous creation - a character, story, scene, song, or a joke, derived individually or collaboratively from a single spark of inspiration.
 The beauty of improv is that there are no limits and no wrong answers.
 Improv is built on a wonderfully simple and powerful concept: "Yes, and".
-The 'Yes' refers to acceptance - when a player offers an idea, it must be accepted by all other players.
-The 'And' refers to enhancement - other players must not only accept each new idea, but must add something to it as well, and by doing so further build.
+The 'Yes' refers to acceptance - when a player offers an idea, other players accept it or some part of it.
+The 'And' refers to enhancement - other players not only accept each new idea, but add something to it as well, and by doing so further build their spontaneous creation.
 For example:

 Player A says, "This is the biggest grocery store I've ever seen".

-Player B says "I'm sure they'll have everything we need for the Superbowl party".
+Player B says "I'm sure they'll have everything we need for my birthday party".

-Player B has acknowledged that they are in a grocery store (Yes) and added that they are there to shop for items for a Superbowl Party (And).
+Player B has acknowledged that they are in a grocery store (Yes) and added that they are there to shop for items for their birthday party (And).
 This is the kind of teamwork that the Yes And principle encourages.

 "Yes And" means that anything is possible - that every idea is, by necessity, accepted as a wonderful gift and built upon to further the improvisation.
 Participants work together, incorporating one another's ideas and offering their own suggestions as they play together.
 This process of spontaneous creation through improvisation offers tremendous benefits for the Head (mind), Hands (body), and Heart (spirit).

 As players work together to build new worlds, characters, and ideas, they always end up building something else too.
 Something far more important: Themselves.
 The spontaneous, collaborative, supportive nature of improv inevitably results in improved confidence, creativity, camaraderie, leadership skills, and social and emotional skills including empathy, body language awareness, personal interaction, and so much more.
 Improv is also wonderful for schools because everybody can enjoy it and benefit greatly from it, and players of all ages and abilities can happily play together.
 Improv encourages all players to find their voice in a group setting.
-High energy players who struggle to stay on topic can learn to harness their energy and improve their focus, while quiet, more reluctant players can gain confidence through improv and SpontEd activities .
+High energy players who struggle to stay on topic often learn to harness their energy and improve their focus, while quiet, more reluctant players can frequently gain confidence and come out of their shells.
 Players with special needs, disabilities and other challenges can also benefit greatly from improv.
 Every improvisation game and activity used in Spontaneous Education programs shares these fundamental characteristics:

 - Educational - Despite their spontaneous nature, all activities help players build and retain knowledge, and also correlate to state standards and Common Core Standards for Education in all content areas.